paritytech/ss58-registry/README.md

 2. Add an additional account type to `ss58-registry.json` (contiguous prefixes are better)

-3. Bump the patch (middle) version number of the `Cargo.toml` by running:
+3. Bump the minor (middle) version number of the `Cargo.toml` by running:
 ```
 cargo install cargo-bump && cargo bump minor
 ```